joaomateusferr/mac-utils/README.md

 # Mac Scripts
-A repository that contains useful scripts for macOS using shell script.
+A repository that contains useful scripts and tutorials for macOS using shell script.